 - Campus Housing being 100% occupied

 If Campus Housing reaches 100% occupancy for the contract type you have withdrawn from, you will be notified by Campus Housing.

 $500 Administrative Fee: When a student cancels or withdraws from their residence contract, a $500 administrative fee is applied to their Quest account in addition to any prorated residence fee credits.

-When you pay your $500 residence deposit, it is applied as a credit to your Quest account.
-The deposit will offset part of your residence fees when you become fees arranged.
-With the exception of study permit holders who receive a refund for their residence deposit, students who cancel their contract will see a $500 administrative fee charged to your Quest account.
-The administrative charge ensures that the non-refundable residence deposit is retained by Campus Housing.
+When you pay your $500 residence deposit, it is applied and used as a credit on your Quest account and helps pay part of your residence fees for you to become fees arranged.
+Students who cancel their contract will see a $500 administrative fee charged to their Quest account.
+This administrative charge ensures that the non-refundable residence deposit is retained by Campus Housing.

 If you have questions about becoming fees arranged while waiting for the residence fee credit to appear on your Quest account, please visit How to become “Fees Arranged”

 HOW DO I PAY THE $500 ADMINISTRATIVE FEE?

 The rebooking incentive credit allows students who forfeited their $500 deposit when withdrawing from residence, to receive a one-time credit if they move into residence within the next academic year.